Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Experiments

 \section{Experiments}

-In this section, we present the settings and environmental parameters that we use for experimentation, evaluate our chosen reinforcement learning method against non-learning agents and the offline Energy Consumption Scheduler (ECS) method by \cite{mohsenian10}, examine the effect of augmenting local observations in proposed system model, and consider the effects of household agents learning shared policies.
+In this section, we present the settings and environmental parameters that we use for experimentation, evaluate our proposed Multi-Agent PPO (MAPPO) algorithm against non-learning agents and the offline Energy Consumption Scheduler (ECS) method by \cite{mohsenian10}, examine the effect of augmenting local observations in proposed system model, and consider the effects of household agents learning shared policies.